-The study has shown that COVID-19 crisis when observed as a food crisis is significantly different from the food crisis in 2007/2008.
-Apart from the severity, the scope, the vagueness of its progress, time plays a pivotal role in the assessment of its repercussions.
-During the course of writing this paper, information has changed and expanded on daily basis bringing up many challenges to encompass the various dimensions of the crisis.
+Apart from the severity, the scope, and the vagueness of the pandemic progress, time plays a pivotal role in the assessment of its repercussions.
+During the course of writing this paper, information has changed and expanded on a daily basis, bringing up many challenges to encompass the various dimensions of the crisis.
 More importantly, this draws attention to the significance of timely proactive solutions and responses to contain the divergent consequences of the crisis.
+On a global and regional level, it was found that the pandemic is likely to affect the accessibility and utilization pillars of FS in a more significant manner than affecting the availability pillar.
+Its main channels are the disruption of local value chains and demand side.
+Its impact on the demand side arises from being income induced and not price driven.

-MENA countries are facing the COVID-pandemic with an already alarming FI situation that has been deeply rooted in a number of countries within the region.
+MENA countries have been facing the COVID-19 pandemic with an already alarming FI situation for reasons that have been deeply rooted in a number of countries within the region.
 This deprives many countries from having full power to buffer the transmission of a multitude of adverse effects of the crisis on all FS pillars.
-COVID has mainly affected the affordability and utilization pillars of FS, and almost had negligible effects on the availability pillar, at least in the interim.
-In this regard, the credit goes partially to the food crisis in 2007/08 which triggered the increase in staples storage in most of the countries as a strategy that shielded many from a good fraction of the negative impacts of COVID on FS.
-A considerable portion of challenges facing MENA countries lies in the measures adopted to respond to the crisis where governments all over the world as well as in MENA region have reacted, so far, in a general and traditional manner.
+COVID-19 has mainly affected the affordability and utilization pillars of FS, and had almost negligible effects on the availability pillar, at least in the interim.
+In this regard, the credit goes partially to the food crisis in 2007/2008, which triggered the increase in staples storage in most of the countries as a strategy that shielded many from a good fraction of the negative impacts of COVID-19 on FS.
+A considerable portion of the challenges facing MENA countries lies in the measures adopted to respond to the crisis, where governments all over the world (as well as in MENA region) have reacted, so far, in a general and traditional manner.
 Their interventions have mainly focused on relaxing the least problematic constraint, availability, and left aside tackling the accessibility and utilization pillars.
-Depending on reserves and stocks, while it was a major savior for many countries, is not a sustainable policy.
-With the unforeseen duration of the crisis and its drastic recessionary impacts that are getting gloomier on daily basis, the availability pillar would be also hurt and countries should be ready for that scenario.
+Depending on reserves and stocks may be a major savior for many countries, but it is not a sustainable policy.
+With the unforeseen duration of the crisis and its drastic recessionary impacts that are getting gloomier daily, the availability pillar would also be harmed, and countries should be ready for that scenario.

-Wrongfully putting food sufficiency rather than FS as a main goal, trade restrictions came as a first resort to a number of countries just as they did as a panic reaction during the crisis in 2007/08, though with a much lesser degree.
-A number of countries has imposed export restrictions or even bans on a list of food items and some has relaxed imports' restrictions but both served the availability pillar.
-Resorting to such trade restrictions, although proved that it injures more than cures throughout the experience in the 2007/08 food crisis, might only offer a very transitory solution.
+Wrongfully putting food sufficiency rather than FS as a main goal, trade restrictions came as a first resort to a number of countries just as they did as a panic reaction during the crisis in 2007/2008, though to a much lesser degree.
+Several countries have imposed export restrictions or even bans on a list of food items, and some have relaxed import restrictions, but both served the availability pillar.
+Resorting to such trade restrictions, although proven that it injures more than cures throughout the experience in the 2007/2008 food crisis, might only offer a very transitory solution.